jentix/lararatings/README.md

-lararatings
+Lararatings
 ===========

-rating system on laravel framework
+Rating system on laravel framework

-it's my first test project on laravel framework and firts github repository
+It's my first test project on laravel framework and firts github repository

-until it read the engine and fun don't take seriously
+Until, it read the engine and fun

+Don't take seriously

 -----------
 INSTALL